mlflow/mlflow/docs/source/deployment_clients.rst

 Custom Deployment Clients
 -------------------------

-MLflow also provides a `mlflow.deployments.BaseDeploymentClient` interface that can be used to implement custom deployment clients.
+MLflow also provides a py:class:`mlflow.deployments.BaseDeploymentClient` interface that can be used to implement custom deployment clients.
 These custom deployment clients can be installed as plugins.
 For more information, see `MLflow Plugins <https://mlflow.org/docs/latest/plugins.html>`_.

 Deployment Client Query APIs
 ----------------------------

 MLflow deployment clients provide a unified query API for deployments or model endpoints.
-This is the `mlflow.deployments.BaseDeploymentClient.predict` API.
+This is the py:func:`mlflow.deployments.BaseDeploymentClient.predict` API.

-For example, to query `gpt-4` model endpoint on OpenAI, you can use the following code:
+For example, to query ``gpt-4`` model endpoint on OpenAI, you can use the following code:

 .. code-block:: python